-If you are fortunate enough to have a Symphony Orchestra in your area you may know how much work goes into each production and how many behind scenes fundraising events are necessary to keep the performances coming.
-On Friday evening we attended the Musicale Masquerade, a silent auction and evening of fun to benefit the Johnson City Symphony Orchestra.
+If you are fortunate enough to have a Symphony Orchestra in your area, you may know how much work goes into each production and how many behind-the-scenes fundraising events are necessary to keep the performances coming.
+On Friday evening, we attended the Musicale Masquerade, a silent auction and evening of fun to benefit the Johnson City Symphony Orchestra.

 Shoes always catch my eye!